 Imagine that the game Pictionary is played this way: One player has a blank sheet of paper and a pencil, and 60 seconds to draw a picture – any picture.
 The other players have to guess what the picture represents.
 There are no limits on what the picture can be, no assistance, no list; nothing.
 The player with the pad and pencil has to decide what to draw and then draw it.

-You’d spend at least half the time trying to come up with an idea for what to draw, right?
-Despite the enormous database of images probably stored in your head, the pressure to select one on the spot – one you can draw, one others could recognize – would make the game infinitely harder.
+If you’re that player, you’ll probably spend at least 30 of the 60 seconds trying to come up with an idea, right?
+Despite the millions of images stored in your head, the pressure to invent one on the spot – one you can draw, one others could recognize – would make the game infinitely harder.

-As my children have grown older and as our tastes in food have evolved, what we more often need is an inspiration for nightly cooking.
+As my children grew older and as our tastes in food evolved, what I more often needed was inspiration for nightly cooking.
 Hence dinner prompts, ideas that start with flavors or moods and lead to something specific.

 Like a writing prompt, intended to get the words flowing, dinner prompts are meant to be idea generators, themes that focus your food thinking.
-Each prompt includes words to get you in the frame of mind, suggested foods & flavors, recipe links that I’ve tried and liked, ideas for searching other cooking sites.
+Each prompt is a little different.
+Some include words to get you in the frame of mind.
+Some provide suggested foods & flavors.
+All of them have recipe links that I’ve tried and liked, along with ideas for searching other cooking sites.

 Have a suggestion or a prompt to share?
 Drop a comment.